tnzk/Raphael-Radar/README.markdown

 Requirements
 -------------

-You have to install below libraries to use Raphael Radar:
+You have to install the libraries below to use Raphael Radar:

   1. Raphael.js 1.3.1 or later
   2. jQuery 1.4.2 or later